e-olang/e-olang/README.md

 # About Me :
 I'm a Machine Learning Enthusiast with a track record of using cutting-edge technology to tackle data-driven problems.
-With years of experience using machine learning and natural language processing to tackle real-world problems through academic research, I am always looking for new possibilities in organisations that will allow me to utilise and enhance my knowledge by exploring new areas in industry and research. \
+With years of experience using machine learning and natural language processing to tackle real-world problems through academic research, I am always looking for new possibilities in organizations that will allow me to utilize and enhance my knowledge by exploring new areas in industry and research. \
 [Download Résumé](https://github.com/e-olang/e-olang/blob/main/Files/eolang_resume.pdf) <br>
 [LinkedIn Profile](https://www.linkedin.com/in/eolang/)